johannesbuehl/johncg/README.md

 - use http-status-codes in answer to client
 - sng-files: "#H" comments-out a line -> implement but show #H-lines in stageview to use as comments
 - message-json-creation: use string templates instead of marshalling
+- store some client-config in cookies (log-level, link-follow)